A sharp gradient estimate and $W^{2,q}$ regularity for the prescribed mean curvature equation in the Lorentz-Minkowski space: Introduction

 and therefore the norm of the gradient of the solution would stay away from $1$ as soon as $\rho\in L^s(\R^N)$ with $s<N$ and $\rho$ is locally $L^q(\R^N)$ for some $q>N$.
 A simple explicit example shows that the condition $\rho\in L_{loc}^q(\R^N)$ for some $q>N$ is sharp, see \cite{BIA}.
 It seems quite hard and unlikely to obtain the estimate \eqref{eq1:intro}, at least in a direct way.
 Indeed the mean curvature operator $\mathcal{Q}^-$ does not satisfy the growth and ellipticity conditions appearing in the so-called Nonlinear Calder\'on-Zygmund theory, see \cite[(1.2)]{DM, KUM} or \cite[(4.9)]{MING}.
 Roughly speaking, the Nonlinear Calder\'on-Zygmund theory is modelled around the $p$-Laplacian as reference operator, which is singular or degenerate as the gradient of $u$ is zero, a point, but $\mathcal{Q}^-$ is singular as the gradient lies on the unit sphere, so from the structural point of view they are clearly distinct operators.

-The main result of the present paper is a sharp gradient estimate for smooth classical solutions of \eqref{eq:BI2}, which extends and refines Bartnik and Simon estimates, see \cite{BS,BIA}.
-Among the several possible applications, this gradient estimate is then used to deduce $W^{2,q}_{\rm loc}$ regularity and actually solve \cite[Conjecture 1.4 ]{BIA}, with an explicit H\"older exponent, as further described in this section.\\
+Our main result is a sharp gradient estimate for smooth classical solutions of \eqref{eq:BI2}, see Theorem \ref{teo:mainestimate}, which extends and refines Bartnik and Simon estimates, see \cite{BS,BIA}.
+Among the several possible applications, this gradient estimate is then used to deduce $W^{2,q}_{\rm loc}$ regularity and actually solve \cite[Conjecture 1.4 ]{BIA}, with an explicit H\"older exponent (see Theorem \ref{teo:w2qregmin} and Corollary \ref{cor:teo:w2qregmin}), as further described in this section.\\